Psychology (PSY) - Courses

 This course will examine the theory and techniques of systematic behavior management and behavior control.
 Applied social learning theory, reinforcement, shaping, modeling, cognitive and rational techniques, extinction, aversive procedures, and token economies will be covered.
 Course will include the planning, execution, and evaluation of a personal behavior self-modification program, and several other opportunities to apply behavioral principles to everyday experiences.
 Prerequisite: PSY 100; PSY 204; PSY 212.
 Offered Annually.

 Child Abuse and Neglect

 This course provides an overview of child abuse and neglect from historical and contemporary perspectives.
 The course will cover causes, consequences, and contextual factors associated with child maltreatment.
 Interventions for children, families, caregivers, and community will be covered.
 Topics include physical and emotional abuse and neglect, sexual abuse, reporting and investigation, and prevention and treatment for victims and abusers.
-Prerequisite: PSY 210 or PSY 212; junior standing.
+Prerequisite: PSY 212; junior standing.
 Offered Occasionally.

 +PSY 318 Cr.3

 Theories and research concerning the biological, psychological, and social aspects of female functioning will be evaluated.
 The course will analyze psychological literature that addresses itself to the experience, development, and behavior of women from different ethnic and cultural backgrounds.
 Prerequisite: PSY 100; sophomore standing.
 Offered Fall, Spring.